Introduction to Turbo Training

 Zwift

-The benchmark in training software, Zwift has exploded in the last couple of years, edging itself towards the world of mainstream fitness.
+The benchmark in training software, Zwift exploded over lockdown, edging itself towards the world of mainstream fitness.
 The premise is simple, by turning the pedals you power your rider around a virtual course, providing not only a challenge in the undulating courses they create (including a full mountain climb), but a visual distraction from the monotony of indoor training.
 Several hundred riders can be found online at any given time varying from weekend warriors to professional cyclists, either participating in races, battling over the various jerseys that can be earned on course, following a workout or simply pooling round the course.

-Zwift is an incredibly detailed topic which deserves an article on its own, but can be summarised as the most social and iadvanced platform.
+Zwift is an incredibly detailed topic which deserves an article on its own, but can be summarised as the most social and advanced platform.

 TrainerRoad